baleada/docs/src/prose/logic/identifying-ui-logic.md

 All that work and all of those APIs...just to make your app do something after something else happens!

 With Baleada Logic, you would instead follow a straightforward process:
   1. Identify the name of the "something" that you're waiting for.
-For the components above, the "somethings" would be `keydown` `intersect'`, `tap'`, `swipe'`, and `idle'`.
+For the components above, the "somethings" would be `keydown` `intersect`, `tap`, `swipe`, and `idle`.
-2. Pass the name of each "something" to a `Listenable` constructor to create instances of the `Listenable` class.
+1. Pass the name of each "something" to a `Listenable` constructor to create instances of the `Listenable` class.
-3. Call your `Listenable` instances' `listen` methods, passing a callback function to each one that will triggers the appropriate action when its "something" happens.
+2. Call your `Listenable` instances' `listen` methods, passing a callback function to each one that will triggers the appropriate action when its "something" happens.
 (You can also pass options to `listen`, for example, to make sure that you are only listening for an event on a specific element instead of the whole page.)
-4. Wait for your events to happen, and rest easy knowing that your callbacks will all run at the appropriate time!
+3. Wait for your events to happen, and rest easy knowing that your callbacks will all run at the appropriate time!
-5. At the end of the components' lifecycles, call the `stop` method on your instances to stop all listening and observing (therefore avoiding memory leaks).
+4. At the end of the components' lifecycles, call the `stop` method on your instances to stop all listening and observing (therefore avoiding memory leaks).

 The idea behind `Listenable` is, that, at the end of the day, you shouldn't have to know or care whether the right tool to listen for any given "something" is an Observer, a magical gesture recognition library, the somewhat obscure `requestIdleCallback`, or good old `addEventListener`, and you _definitely_ shouldn't have to know or care about how to clean up side effects and avoid memory leaks with each tool.